21 Successful Companies Using React Native in 2025

 14. Vogue

-You probably know Vogue as the trendy magazine that routinely features top models in high fashion outfits.
+You probably know Vogue as the trendy magazine that routinely features top models in high-fashion outfits.
 Or if you’re old enough, you may even remember the voguing scene.

 Well, in this case, the relevant reference is to the former version of Vogue, the magazine.
 Except it’s an app form.

 That’s right!
-You can get daily content and photos you’d otherwise get from the Vogue magazine right from your smartphone.
+You can get daily content and photos you’d otherwise get from Vogue magazine right from your smartphone.
 Videos too.

 15. NerdWallet